 Google Cloud helps keep your data secure by applying encryption both in transit and at rest.
 Data at rest is encrypted by default using encryption keys managed by Google.
 For sensitive data, you can instead manage your keys in Google Cloud.
 If you need greater control, you can supply your own encryption keys that are maintained outside of Google Cloud.
 Because managing or maintaining your own keys introduces overhead, we recommend using that approach only for truly sensitive data.
 For more details, see encryption at rest.

 Centralize logging and monitoring

 In addition to consuming logs, you typically need to monitor other aspects of your apps and systems to ensure reliable operation.
-Use Stackdriver Monitoring to get visibility into the performance, uptime, and overall health of your apps and infrastructure.
+Use Cloud Monitoring to get visibility into the performance, uptime, and overall health of your apps and infrastructure.
 Monitoring ingests events, metrics, and metadata and generates insights through dashboards, charts, and alerts.
 Monitoring supports metrics from many Google Cloud and third-party sources out of the box.
 You can also define custom metrics with Monitoring.
 For example, you can use metrics to define alerting policies such that operations teams are notified of unusual behaviour or trends.
 Monitoring also provides flexible dashboards and rich visualization tools to help identify emergent issues.

 Set up an audit trail

 In addition to capturing app and process-level logs, you might need to track and maintain details of how your developers and IT teams are interacting with Google Cloud resources.
 Use Cloud Audit Logs to help answer questions like "who did what, where, and when" in your Google Cloud projects.
 For a list of Google Cloud services that write audit logs, see Google services with audit logs.
 Use IAM controls to limit who has access to view audit logs.